Login-based licence management with Tableau Cloud

 Login-based licence management (LBLM) allows Creators to activate Tableau Desktop or Tableau Prep by simply logging in to these products with their Tableau Server or Tableau Cloud credentials.
 Admins can assign, monitor and reclaim Tableau Desktop or Tableau Prep access directly from Tableau Server or Tableau Cloud instead of distributing product keys to end users.

 LBLM provides a number of benefits.
 First, it makes it easier for you to deploy Tableau Desktop and Tableau Prep to end users, as you don’t need to distribute and manage individual licence keys.
 Additionally, you’ll have increased visibility into Creator seat usage through a single, centralised view.

 This free feature is available to eligible customers who own role-based Creator licences and are using a compatible version of Tableau software (2020.1+).
-As of the 2020.1 release (February 2020), LBLM is enabled by default for all Tableau Online customers who have purchased Creator.
+As of the 2020.1 release (February 2020), LBLM is enabled by default for all Tableau Cloud customers who have purchased Creator.
 Tableau Server customers can explore below to learn more about identifying if they are already LBLM-enabled and, if not, how to opt in!

 Why is login-based licence management (LBLM) important?

 LBLM modernises the product activation experience by removing the need for product keys to be distributed throughout your organisation when enabling use of Tableau Desktop and/or Prep Builder for authorised users.
 LBLM creates parity across all Creator, Explorer and Viewer roles (i.e. leveraging login credentials), eliminating dual licence management in your customer portal and Tableau Server or Online UIs.

 To learn more, go to our Help article: Login-based licence management

 How does LBLM benefit users and administrators for Tableau Creator licensing?